bdesham/reading_time/README.md

 * 1.0.0 (2013-08-24): Changed reading speed from 220 to 270 words per minute.
 * 0.9.0 (2013-08-19): Initial release.

-## Contact
+## Author

-E-mail [Benjamin Esham](mailto:benjamin@bdesham.info) with questions or comments.
+Pluralize was created by [Benjamin Esham](http://esham.io).

 This project is [hosted on GitHub](https://github.com/bdesham/reading_time).
-Please feel free to submit issues and pull requests.
+Please feel free to submit pull requests.

 ## License

-Copyright © 2013, Benjamin Esham.
+Copyright © 2013–2015, Benjamin Esham.
 This software is released under the following version of the MIT license:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following condition: the above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.